SwissDataScienceCenter/renku/docs/developer/storage_service.rst

 All files are automatically versioned, by the storage backend, every time a new **write** is called on an existing file.
 The versioning scheme consists in appending the timestamp of the authorization call to the filename.
 This means that two **write** calls with the same permission token would overwrite a the same file, whereas two calls with different tokens, will create two distinct versions.

-At the level of the graph, this is abstracted by :code:`file_version` vertices which are linked to the :code:`file` vertex and that can have one or more :code:`file_location` vertices.
+At the level of the graph, this is abstracted by ``file_version`` vertices which are linked to the :code:`file` vertex and that can have one or more :code:`file_location` vertices.
 File_versions have an attribute with their creation timestamp.
 Resolving the latest version of a file needs to get all versions and take the one with the largest timestamp.